Causal Dynamic Resonance: Introduction

 \section{Introduction}

-Causality, synchronization, and dynamical similarity in highly complex nonlinear systems like brains or the climate are distinct but related by the unknown deterministic structure of the underlying dynamical system.
+Causality, synchronization, and dynamical similarity in highly complex nonlinear systems like brains or weather systems are distinct but related by the unknown deterministic structure of the underlying dynamical system.
 Therefore, distinguishing them is challenging.
 For two systems that are not independent of each other, either because they result from a common process or they are already synchronized, causality measures typically fail.
-In~\cite{lainscsek19-101103} we introduced Cross-Dynamical Delay Differential Analysis (CD-DDA) to assess causality and in~\cite{lainscsek23-123136} we applied this analysis to networks.
-In~\cite{lainscsek21-103108} we added Dynamical Ergodicity Delay Differential Analysis (DE-DDA), a measure for dynamical similarity of time series, to eliminate some falsely identified causal connections.
+In~\cite{lainscsek19-101103} we introduced Cross-Dynamical Delay Differential Analysis (CD-DDA) to assess causality and in~\cite{lainscsek23-123136} we extended this framework to network-level analyses.
+In~\cite{lainscsek21-103108} we incorporated Dynamical Ergodicity DDA (DE-DDA), a measure of dynamical similarity between time series, to eliminate some falsely identified causal connections.
+Here, we introduce \textbf{causal dynamic resonance (CDR)} that further improves the false positive rejection rate by adding white noise to the signals.

 \Cref{fig:SR_explain} shows an example of a network motif with three nodes.
 Nodes A and B are not causally connected but in a similar dynamical state (e.g.\ same brain state) while C is different.
 CD-DDA as well as other causality measures typically identify A~$\leftrightarrow$~B as well as A~$\rightarrow$~C as causal connections.
-To remedy this problem we define \textbf{causal dynamics resonance (CDR)} aiming to distinguish between falsely detected causal connections A~$\leftrightarrow$~B and real connections A~$\rightarrow$~C. Adding white noise with a varying signal-to-noise ratio (SNR) changes the CD-DDA outputs dramatically: While it goes down for the real connection A~$\rightarrow$~C, it first increases and then decreases for the false connections A~$\leftrightarrow$~B as indicated in \cref{fig:SR_explain}.
-We will test this effect for various networks of simulated data from coupled R\"ossler systems where ground truth is known as well as for iEEG data from epilepsy patients.
+CDR aims to distinguish between falsely detected causal connections A~$\leftrightarrow$~B and true connections A~$\rightarrow$~C. Adding Gaussian white noise with a varying signal-to-noise ratio (SNR) changes the CD-DDA outputs dramatically: While it generally goes down for the true connection A~$\rightarrow$~C, it first increases and then decreases for the false connections A~$\leftrightarrow$~B as indicated in \cref{fig:SR_explain}.
+We evaluate and demonstrate this effect across a range of network configurations using simulated data from coupled R\"ossler systems where ground truth is known as well as for iEEG data from epilepsy patients.